Xuzon/PortFolio/readme.md

 ## Toonish Shader

 This is a Unity's surface shader with a pass before the real shader to do the outline.
-I've also written a custom lighting for this model "Toonish Lighting" where I use the specular, but, I get the specular using the Metallic and calling the Unity's function DiffuseAndSpecularByMetallic.
+I've also written a custom lighting for this model "Toonish Lighting" where I use, the normal (bump map + vertex) and the specular color, I get the specular using the Metallic, Roughness and calling the Unity's function DiffuseAndSpecularByMetallic.

 ### Examples